SoftSec-KAIST/SURI/README.md

 $ docker build -tag suri_spec:v1.0 .
 ```

-To update the ubuntu 18.04 image, run the following command at the top-level directory:
+To build the one for the ubuntu 18.04 image, run the following command at the top-level directory:
 ```
 $ cd ./build_script/test_suite_script_ubuntu18.04/
 $ docker build -tag suri_ubuntu18.04_spec:v1.0 .